sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 BTW, "exactly one path" implies only one cycle is created after adding one edge because 1. trivially this cycle must contain $e$ otherwise the original graph is not one tree.
 2. $e$ can be only concatenated with the path $p(v_1,v_2)$ in the original graph to construct one cycle.
 This is also shown in [this QA](https://math.stackexchange.com/a/420543/1059606).

 As [wikipedia](https://en.wikipedia.org/wiki/Path_(graph_theory)#Walk,_trail,_and_path) shows, whether path can "pass the same vertex" depends on the definition.
 IMHO in the daily life problem, the graph is probably one *simple graph* because it seems weird to loop at one middle point when we want to get to one destination (no loop) and only considers one candidate path between each vertex (not one multigraph).
 Then the case in Guy's example is impossible.

+IMHO, we can show we can only decrease *by one* since one edge can be only incident with at most 2 components (if 1, then the SCC number stay the same.) and influence them (i.e. [contract](https://en.wikipedia.org/wiki/Edge_contraction#) them if thinking of the SCC as one vertex as the [Boruvka’s Algorithm](https://community.wvu.edu/~krsubramani/courses/fa01/random/lecnotes/lec11/MST.pdf) does).
 # outline
 much of chapter 2,5,6 have been learned before.
 - By [this](https://www.reddit.com/r/learnmath/comments/s4hunt/how_long_does_it_take_for_average_person_to_learn/)